 Level 3 valuations include assumptions based on non-observable market data, such as discounts applied to earnings multiples to reflect the lack of marketability in unquoted investments.
-The sensitivity of these valuations to a reasonable possible change in such assumptions is given in note 16.
+The sensitivity of these valuations is given in note 16.

 The loan and equity investments are considered to be one instrument due to them being bound together when assessing the portfolio's returns to shareholders.
 This is consistent with the Company's investment policy.